-I am a solicitor in the Public Law and Human Rights team in Newcastle, a position I’ve held since 2015.
+I'm a Senior Associate Solicitor in the Public Law and Human Rights team in Newcastle upon Tyne.

 Before I went into law, I studied medicine.
 I decided to move into law because it better suited my personality.
 I specialised in mental health law, then public law and human rights.
 This combined my interests in medicine with law and allowed me the best of both worlds.

 What is the most rewarding aspect of your role?

 The most rewarding part of my role is when I am able to support a client to have their voice heard and they feel empowered by the work we’ve done.

 What do you like about working at Irwin Mitchell?